ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 This process relies on mentorship.
 An institutional Mentor should be assigned as part of the administration process.
 Each collection in the institution will need a Mentor as well; this may all be the same person, or they may all be different, or any combination.
 Each collection needs at least one Mentor; any arrangement which satisfies this requirement is suitable.

+Do not proceed until an MOU has been signed by all parties.

 A list of volunteer Mentors is available at